GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/ReverseReplicationUserGuide.md

 ### Retry

-For both the Dataflow jobs, once an error is encountered for a given shard, then procesing is stopped for that shard to preserve ordering.To recover,rerun the job.The jobs are idempotent and it's safe to rerun them.
+For both the Dataflow jobs, once an error is encountered for a given shard, then processing is stopped for that shard to preserve ordering.

 The command to run the Dataflow jobs should be available when launching the Dataflow jobs via launcher script.The arguments are similar to what was passed in the launcher [script](./RunnigReverseReplication.md#arguments).